-The Canadian Wheat Board was a marketing agency for Western Canadian wheat and barley growers.
+The CWB was a marketing agency for western Canadian wheat and barley growers.
 Its role was to market grain products for the best possible price.
 All proceeds from sales, less the marketing costs, were passed back to farmers.

 Due to its enabling legislation, the CWB was not subject to the Federal Identity Program.